If you are new to Google Ads, rest assured that you’ve chosen the right PPC ad platform for your business.

 These conversion actions may include purchase, sign-up, contact information form, call, reaching out to the support for further assistance, or anything you list as valuable.

-However, this only happens when you create a website conversion action in your Google Ads account, you’ll get a conversion tracking tag to add to your website.
-Also, you will need to identify a conversion page on your website, which can be a thank you page, after a completed action.
+However, this only happens when you create a website conversion actions in your Google Ads account, you’ll get a conversion trackings tag to add to your website.
+Also, you will need to identify a conversion value page on your website, which can be a thank you page, after a completed action.

 This resource helps you track the CTA usage that involves a call on a number mentioned on your business website.